-Repeated survey transects across PB and MB and the intervening Joides Basin highlights the similarities and differences between the oceanographic conditions associated with each bank.
-Along the western slope of both banks a predominantly barotropic flow delivers deep offshore waters onto the shelf (Figure 3, from Kohut et al., 2013).
-Differences in the bathymetry of the each bank impact the fate of these intrusions as the flow wraps around each bank (Kohut et al., 2013).
+Repeated survey transects across PB and MB and the intervening JB highlight the similarities and differences between the oceanographic conditions associated with each bank.
 Beneath our central transect, MB is characterized as a relatively narrow feature approximately 300 meters deep at its shallowest.
 Pennell is a much broader and slightly shallower bank with an asymmetric profile.
-West of the 250 m deep peak, the bank has a much steeper slope than the more gentle slope to the east.
-The most concentrated MCDW signals are seen near Joides Basin and the western slopes of PB and MB.
+West of the 250 m deep peak, the bank has a much steeper slope than the more gentle slope that lies to the east.
+Along the western slope of both banks a predominantly barotropic flow delivers deep offshore waters onto the shelf (Figure 3, from Kohut et al., 2013).
+Differences in the bathymetry of each bank impact the fate of these intrusions as they move south and around the banks (Kohut et al., 2013).
+Depth averaged currents (Figure 3, black vectors) show that the similarities over each bank are limited to the western slopes.
+It has been shown that there is a longer pathway for recently introduced MCDW over the western slope of PB onto the bank compared to MB (Kohut et. al., 2013).
+Additionally, the stronger mean flows over the shallows and eastern slope of MB compared to PB lead to a shorter surface water residence time over MB.
+The most concentrated MCDW signals are seen near JB and the western slopes of PB and MB (Figure 4, from Kohut et al., 2013).
 The deep High Salinity Shelf Water (HSSW) is only observed in stations at least 400 m deep.
-The mean cross section based on all the casts taken at each station shows the significant variation in water column properties across the complicated topography (Figure 4).
+The mean cross section based on all the casts taken at each station shows the significant variation in water column properties across the complicated topography (Figure 4, from Kohut et al., 2013).
 There is a distinct surface layer of warmer fresher water across the entire section with slightly fresher water over the western slopes of the banks.
-At depths greater than ~ 80 m there is significant variability in the distribution of the deeper water masses.
-In Joides Basin there is a thick layer of dense shelf water reaching up from the bottom to a depth of about 250 m.
-Above the western slope of PB, there is a distinct slug of warmer, lower oxygenated MCDW at depths between 180 and 250 m, centered over the 400 m isobath.
-While there is evidence of a similar slug of MCDW over the western slope of MB, its potential temperature and oxygen signals are more dilute and spread over a wider range of depths.
-West of MB the mid water densities consistent with MCDW (Orsi and Wiederwohl, 2009) are more spread vertically throughout the water column, and unlike PB where the MCDW is concentrated over the western slope, the neutral densities that help delineate MCDW extend eastward across the bank.
+At depths greater than ~80 m there is significant variability in the distribution of the deeper water masses.
+In JB there is a thick layer of dense shelf water reaching up from the bottom to a depth of about 250 m.
+Above the western slope of PB, there is a distinct warmer, lower oxygenated MCDW core at depths between 180 and 250 m, centered over the 400 m isobath.
+While there is evidence of MCDW over the western slope of MB, its potential temperature and oxygen signals are more dilute and spread over a wider range of depths.
+West of MB the mid water densities consistent with MCDW (Orsi and Wiederwohl, 2009) are distributed more widely throughout the water column.
+Unlike PB where the MCDW is concentrated over the western slope, the MCDW extends eastward across MB, consistent with other modeling studies (Dinniman et. al., 2003; Dinniman et. al., 2011).